adam3smith/lis546_Sp24/content/data-integration.md

 ,{"duplicate":true}]
 ```

 The Austin dataset contains a similar variable `SR_Status` with a description of "Duplicate statuses indicate that issue had previously been reported recently."
-If we perform our [API magic](https://data.austintexas.gov/resource/i26j-ai4z.json?$select=distinct%20sr_status_desc) again, the values in the field are:
+If we pserform our [API magic](https://data.austintexas.gov/resource/i26j-ai4z.json?$select=distinct%20sr_status_desc) again, the values in the field are:
 ```
 [{"sr_status_desc":"CancelledTesting"}
 ,{"sr_status_desc":"Closed"}